DavidLoi/DMOJ/README.md

 # DMOJ Problems
-These are all past contest programming problems I've solved and submitted to DMOJ (not all are complete/finished).
+These are all past contest programming problems I've solved and submitted to DMOJ.